zainab-nooh/modern-js-lab/exercise/README.md

 1. **The `&&` operator**

-The `&&` operator evaluates expressions from left to right and returns the first falsy value it encounters.
+The `&&` operator evaluates expressions from left to right and returns the **first falsy value** it encounters.
 If all values are truthy, it returns the last value.
-This behavior can be utilized for assignments and expressions outside conditional statements.

 Let's take a look at a few examples of the `&&` operator at work: